vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _J: You often complain about all these though._

 **M:** Because it's all shit.
-Only because you have the least shitty doesn't mean it's not all shit.
+Because you have the least shitty doesn't mean it's not all shit.
 Like autotools.
 They are shit but it's the best shit there is.
 Of course it could be much better.
 There is no software that isn't shit.
 I mean except perhaps the most simple of all software, which does that one task.